 St Aloysius’ College is a comprehensive school for Catholic boys aged 11-19.
 We take six forms of entry at the age of 11+.
-St Aloysius’ College is a voluntary aided school, proud of its Catholic tradition and privileged to be the oldest surviving foundation of its kind in the Archdiocese of Westminster.
-This year we are celebrating 140 years since the school was founded.
+St Aloysius’ College is a voluntary aided school, proud of its Catholic tradition and privileged to be the oldest surviving foundation of its kind in the Archdiocese of Westminster being 143 years old in academic year 2021/2022.

 Here at St Aloysius we strive to achieve a sense of community within and outside the school setting in which the students may aim for excellence in all areas of development: academic, social, physical, moral, cultural and spiritual.
 We seek to use every opportunity to widen the horizons of student experience, through school visits and trips, as well as involving them in enterprises with the local community.

 The school engenders a respect for the individuality and integrity of all human beings.
 Inherent in our respect for individuality we should recognise that all men and women are God's creation.
 There is a commitment to encouraging a strong Catholic ethos and the whole atmosphere of the school reflects this in religious lessons, assemblies, acts of worship, the availability of the Sacraments as well as in the attitude of students, parents/carers and teachers.

 Our Mission Statement

 The St Aloysius' College mission is to educate our students in an environment where Gospel values are defined of justice, respect, learning and community.

 In pursuing our mission, we seek to: